View allNext

 • Get professional advice to understand what affects your cover

-Join 45,000+ Kiwis who’ve made smarter insurance choices with Quashed.
-Sign up today!
+Join 100,000+ Kiwis who’ve made smarter insurance choices with Quashed.
+Sign up today and run a free Market Scan in minutes.

 Further reading

-Protecting your property goes beyond just knowing its value—it’s about protecting its value.
+Protecting your property goes beyond knowing its value, it’s about protecting that value for the long term:

 Why do property information websites show different valuations for the same property?

-Property information websites rely on different data sources and valuation methods, which is why you might see varying figures.
-Local councils determine a property's Rating Value (RV) every three years, covering Capital Value, Land Value, and Value of Improvements.
-However, the RV isn't necessarily reflective of the current market value that these websites estimate.
+Property information websites show different valuations because they use different data sources and methodologies.
+Local councils determine a property’s Rating Value (RV) every three years, covering Capital Value, Land Value, and Value of Improvements, but the RV doesn’t necessarily reflect current market value.

 When should I get house insurance during the home-buying process?

-It's best to arrange home insurance well before settlement day as many lenders in New Zealand require proof of insurance for mortgage approval.
-Getting a head start is a good idea, especially for properties in areas with higher risk factors.
+You should arrange house insurance well before settlement day, because most New Zealand lenders require proof of insurance for mortgage approval.
+Getting a head start is especially important for properties in higher-risk areas.

 How do insurers determine my property’s risk level?

-Insurers consider various factors such as natural hazards, previous claims, and property characteristics.
-The Earthquake Commission (EQC) provides a Natural Hazards Portal with insights on risks like earthquakes and floods.
-Insurers may also use their own proprietary tools to assess risk.
+Insurers determine your property’s risk level by looking at natural hazard exposure, previous claims, and property characteristics.
+The Natural Hazards Commission Toka Tū Ake (formerly the Earthquake Commission) provides a Natural Hazards Portal with insights on risks like earthquakes and floods, and insurers may also use their own proprietary tools to assess risk.

 What factors can increase house insurance premiums?